Candlesticks & Candelabra Repairs & Restoration

 This Russian silver candlestick was bent at the top (top photo left.)
 Most Russian and Eastern European silver is marked 800 (photo left.)
 This is 800 parts silver to 200 parts copper.
 I was able to straighten the candlestick without significant change to the patina and returned it to the customer in less than a week.
 I do not like to keep valuable items any longer than necessary.
 More complicated jobs can take 2- 8 months.

-Antique Silver Candlesticks
+19th Century Silver Candlesticks

 19th century silver candlestick after repair and polishing